 participate in a morning of fun, games, snowballs, ice cream and

-According to a media release from the CYP, last year more that 1,200 young children, parents, grandparents and other caregivers "enjoyed a morning with more that 50 play stations that included face painting, bubbles, stomp rockets, the teddy bear hospital, a variety of arts and crafts, fire trucks, the US Coast Guard boat Coastie and Buster the School Bus.
+According to a media release from the CYP, last year more than 1,200 young children, parents, grandparents and other caregivers "enjoyed a morning with more than 50 play stations that included face painting, bubbles, stomp rockets, the teddy bear hospital, a variety of arts and crafts, fire trucks, the US Coast Guard boat Coastie and Buster the School Bus.

 "There are even more activities this year, with something to please every child, including performances by the African American Dance Ensemble, out of Durham."